jasonmhilliard/Asynchronous-Code/README.md

 The index_html_AddMapMarkers- HTML File allows you to use the MapBox API and put custom markers at your chosen locations on a map.
 Please download all files and put in the same folder.

 The addMarkersToMap - JavaScript File allows you to use a token to access the MapBox API.
-You must sign up for an account and generate a TOKEN and enter it into the JavaScrip code for this to work.
+You must sign up for an account and generate a TOKEN and enter it into the JavaScript code for this to work.
 I have zeroed out my token with XXXXX out for security reasons.
 You can get an account and sign up for your own personal token at MapBox here: https://www.mapbox.com/ Then you enter your token in the first JS function here:

 function createMapMarker() {